telerik/ajax-docs/api/client/Telerik.Web.UI.RadScheduler.md

 The event arguments.

-### reminderSnoozing

-This event is fired when an appointment reminder is due and is about to be snoozed.

-#### Event Data

-#####  sender `Telerik.Web.UI.RadScheduler`

-The instance of the RadScheduler raised the event.

-##### args `Telerik.Web.UI.SchedulerReminderSnoozingEventArgs`

-The event arguments.

-### reminderDismissing
+### formCreated

-This event is fired when an appointment reminder is due and is about to be dismissed.
+This event is fired when an in-line editor or edit form is about to appear.

 #### Event Data